ojensen5115/ojensen5115.github.io/_posts/2026-06-21-finally-understanding-kubernetes.md

           targetPort: 80
           nodePort: 30080

-Specifying the `nodePort` value is optional -- leaving it off just has Kubernetes pick a port for you, but by specifying it  you'll have the same port as I do for the purpose of this tutorial which makes our lives a little easier.
+Specifying the `nodePort` value is optional -- leaving it off just has Kubernetes pick a port for you, but by specifying it you'll have the same port as I do which makes our lives a little easier for the purposes of this tutorial.

-Apply your manifest and have a look at your services:
+Apply your manifest and have a look at your service:

     kubectl apply -f manifests/nodeport.yaml
     kubectl get service nginx-svc

-This opens a specific port on every Node of your Kubernetes cluster, which forwards to the Service inside the cluster, which in turn forwards to an individual Pod.
-Recall that in a real Kubernetes environment, a Node is one of the worker machines running Kubernetes that is part of your cluster.
+When you deploy a NodePort service, it opens a specific port on every Node of your Kubernetes cluster, which forwards traffic to the Service inside the cluster.
 As such, the Deployment is now accessible to anything that can reach your Kubernetes Nodes.

 So under normal circumstances, you'd now be able to see the nginx welcome page in your computer's browser. *However*, `kind` does not expose external port mappings unless you specify them when creating the cluster, so we can't quite do that right now.
 But we can get close, by connecting to the Docker container that's runnign our Node, and interacting with the Service from there: